Epikest/nutopia/rules.md

 # Rules

-1) Respect Discord Staff, they are there to make the discord a fun and safe place to hang out!
+These rules are designed to keep the servers friendly and welcoming.

+*A lot of the [PaperMC Community Guidelines](https://papermc.io/community-guidelines) apply here.
+There are a few additions:*

-2) Don't abuse bots outside of #bots!
-Once in a while is ok but if you want to spam or test please use #bots.
+1) Don't abuse bots outside of #bot-usage!
+Once in a while is ok, but please use #bot-usage if you want to spam or test, please use #bots.

-3) No swearing!
+2) Avoid swearing unless necessary.

-4) Do not advertise, advertising is a cheap way to get to the top, please don't do so on this server!
-This goes for discord links as well as YouTube links.
+3) Do not advertise.
+This goes for server invite links as well as YouTube links.

-5) Do NOT ask to be a staff member!
-We will instantly decline and we won't be happy with you!

-6) Do not impersonate anyone!
+4) Do not impersonate anyone!

-7) Do not spam the chat!
+5) Do not spam the chat!

-8) Do not send duplicate messages, this is considered spam and is not acceptable.
+6) Do not send duplicate messages.
+This is considered spam and is not acceptable.

-9) Do not attempt to mention @everyone or @here.
-It's disabled for a reason.

-10) No inappropriate usernames or avatars.
+7) No inappropriate usernames or avatars.

-11) Absolutely no NSFW.
+8) Absolutely no NSFW.
 Instant, permanent ban.

+9) No harassing other users for any reason.